 The Algonquian and English Roots of Natick

-In spring 1651, Eliot and Waban, an Algonquian leader in Nonantum (now Newton), collaborated to find a new, secure place to live.
+In the spring of 1651, Eliot collaborated with Waban, an Algonquian leader in Nonantum (now Newton), to find a new, secure place to live.
 After fruitless searching, Eliot wrote, “the Indians in our company described a place to me.”
 That place would become Natick, a hospitable bend of the Charles River.
 Waban, a successful trader and Eliot’s first Christian convert, supported Eliot’s mission.
 Waban and Eliot were friends for life.

 The General Court of Massachusetts eventually granted 6,000 acres to establish Natick as the first “Praying Town.”
 Eliot initially agreed on a land transfer from an Algonquian man named John Speen, who owned prime land at the site.
 Eliot also established good working relationships with the Pegan family who lived on the south side of the Charles River, led by Thomas Pegan Sr. Soon after the town was established, an Algonquian schoolmaster, Monequassun, was leading native teachers to educate the children of the first inhabitants.

-Eliot decided he had to learn the Algonquian language to pursue his missionary efforts, and two talented men helped him.
-Cockenoe, a Montauk, lived in Eliot’s home; Cockenoe became fluent in English, and Eliot learned his Algonquian language.
-Job Nesutan, a Massachusett, was Eliot’s interpreter and co-translator in the great work of printing the Geneva bible in the Algonquian language—Puritan churchmen believed it was essential for Christians to be able to read the bible.
+Eliot learned the Algonquian language to pursue his missionary efforts, and two talented men helped him.
+Cockenoe, a Montauk, who lived in Eliot’s home, became fluent in English and taught Eliot his Algonquian language.
+Job Nesutan, a Massachusett, served as Eliot’s interpreter and co-translator in the great work of printing the Geneva bible in the Algonquian language.
+Puritan churchmen believed it was essential for Natives to access the Christian Scripture in their own language.

-Besides the Algonquian (Eliot) Bible (two editions were printed, in 1663 and 1685), Eliot and several Algonquian men worked together to produce an Algonquian-language primer and catechism.
-John Sassamon, who had studied at Harvard College with Eliot’s son, and James the Printer, a Nipmuc, had primary roles in the translation and printing work: Eliot recalled that James was the only one who was able to “compose the sheets and correct the press with understanding.”
+In addition to the Algonquian Bible (two editions were printed, in 1663 and 1685), Eliot and several Algonquian men worked together to produce an Algonquian-language primer and catechism.
+John Sassamon, who had studied at Harvard College with Eliot’s son, and Wowaus, a Nipmuc—known as James of Hassanamesitt, had primary roles in the translation and printing work.
+Eliot recalled that James who worked as a “press man”, was the only one who was able to “compose the sheets and correct the press with understanding.”